nalanbar/alanbar.us/src/site/about.md

 ## Hosting

-This site is deployed by, and hosted by [Netlify](https://www.netlify.com).
+This site is deployed by, and hosted by, [Netlify](https://www.netlify.com).

 <div class="nakedLink">